shadansari/openswitch-vagrant/README.md

    ```
  4. If you are behind a proxy:

-       - Make sure that the http_proxy and https_proxy environment variables are set correctly.
+       - Make sure that the http_proxy and https_proxy environment variables are set correctly and are visible in shell/terminal.

        - Install the vagrant-proxyconf plugin: